I had a look at 6 different ways of measuring your VO2 Max.

 What is a Good Score on a VO2 max Test?

-When it comes to VO2 max, “good” is a relative term, and the answer will be based on two things: your gender and your age.
+When it comes to VO2 max, “good” is a relative term.
+In general the answer will be based on two things: your gender and your age.

 Below is a set of normative data for VO2 max for both men and women.
 What constitutes “average” can vary between research studies due to the population samples they use.
 Find your age range on the left hand side and read across to see what rating you’d achieve with each score.

-e.g. If I was a 52 year old male, I would look in the 46-55 range.
-I can see that scoring around 35 would be average for my age group and a score of 50 would be considered “Excellent”.
+For example, if I was a 52 year old male, I would look in the 46-55 range.
+I can see that scoring around 35 would be “Average” for my age group and a score of 50+ would be considered “Excellent”.

 Elite athletes tend to average 55-65 ml/kg/min with endurance specialists able to reach 75-85 ml/kg/min.
 Cross Country Skiers are often touted as the athletes who score the highest, with some athletes managing to score 90-95 ml/kg/min on their VO2 max tests.